etcyl/aimet/Interpretability_and_Explainability_Dashboard/README.md

 # Model Interpretability and Explainability Dashboard

 This project demonstrates a Flask-based web application that allows users to visualize model activation maps before and after optimizations like pruning and quantization.
-The tool supports both PyTorch and JAX, allowing users to see the impact of these optimizations on a computer vision model.
+The tool supports both PyTorch and JAX, enabling users to see the impact of these optimizations on a computer vision model.
 Additionally, the dashboard allows users to select from different PyTorch models and choose which LLM model to use for generating explainability reports.
+The tool also provides metrics for evaluating the similarity between pre- and post-optimization visualizations.

 ## Features
 - **Model Selection and Visualization:** Upload an image and visualize activation maps.
 Choose between different PyTorch models (e.g., ResNet18, ResNet34, VGG16, DenseNet121) for visualization and optimization.
 - **Quantization and Pruning Options:** Apply model quantization and pruning using JAX, allowing comparisons of pre- and post-optimization effects.
 - **LM-Generated Explainability Reports:**  Get detailed explainability reports powered by LLMs (e.g., GPT-3.5, GPT-4) to better understand how the applied optimizations impact the model’s behavior.
+- **Pixel Similarity and Comparison Metrics:** Evaluate the impact of optimizations using Structural Similarity Index (SSIM) and pixel difference metrics, helping users quantify the changes introduced by optimizations.

 ## Requirements
 * Python 3.8+